kendall-s/HyPro2_py/HyPro2 Documentation.md

 #### 7. Iteratively apply regression
 To minimise the error in fitting a calibration curve, an iterative approach is taken to ensure the calibrants incorporated are the concentration they're expected to be.
+If the calibrant error to the fit is greater than the first cutoff, it is marked as suspect and the weighting is cut in half.
+If the error is greater than the second cutoff, it is marked as bad and removed entirely from the fit.
+The cutoff limits are defined as the method detection limit or 0.5% of full scale (derived from WOCE), whichever is greater.

 #### 8. Calculate concentrations